 The ways we keep everyone safe at the church:

-Child • Youth • Adult Volunteer Protection Policy:
+Child • Youth • Vulnberable Adult & Adult Volunteer Protection Policy:

 Because we value and care about the well-being and safety of our people, we have adopted policies & procedures known as Safe Sanctuary, and screening tools to assist the church in protecting the physical, mental and emotional well-being of our children, youth, vulnerable adults, and the volunteers who work with them.
 All of our paid staff and volunteers are required to attend an annual training session and complete triennial screening procedures before working with children and youth.
 Our Safe Sanctuaries policy requires background checks of all education staff and volunteers.
-If you have questions about our protection policy, please speak with the Christian Education Director.
+If you have questions about our protection policy, please speak with the Children, Family, and Intergenerational Ministries Coordinator.

 Drop-off & Pick-up from Sunday School Classrooms:

-We ask that parents drop their children off no earlier than 9:40.
-All children meet in the Sanctuary for music.
+We ask that parents drop their children off no earlier than 9:40a.m. for Sunday School classes.
+All children (preschool through 5th grade) meet in the Sanctuary for music.
 Parents of children through fifth grade are asked to pick up their children at their classroom door at 10:45 a.m.
 This prevents children from running down the stairs, exploring the building without your knowledge, or getting frightened while trying to find you.
 We want Ames First UMC to be a happy, safe place for children!

 Ames First UMC’s Behavior Code for participants in any church – sponsored activity: